metagusano/metabarcoding_scripts/README.md

 Arguments:  <br />
 -_i_: Input file.
 Must be a fasta file downloaded directly from BOLD.
 Sequence headers should read like this (just an example): >GAHAP1377-14|Grania ovitheca|COI-5P|GU473675.
 Sequences can include gaps. <br />
 -_o_: Output file to be used for ecotag (obitools).
 Default: input_file_taxid.fasta <br />
 -_d_: Directory where NCBI's taxdump is stored.
-Default: current directory
+Write without final slash (e.g. "reference_db/taxonomy_dump", **not** "reference_db/taxonomy_dump") Default: current directory
 -_r_: Rank of the taxonomic group of interest.
-It can only be well-established taxonomic ranks (species, genus, family, order, class, phylum, kingdom, superkingdom) Default: kingdom
+It can only be well-established taxonomic ranks (species, genus, family, order, class, phylum, kingdom, superkingdom, **always lower case**) Default: kingdom
 -_t_: Taxononmic group of interest.
 Default: Metazoa

 <br /><br />